jarun/pdd/README.md

 `pdd` (Python3 Date Diff) is a tiny command line utility to calculate date and time difference.
 It can also be used as a timer.
 If no program arguments are specified it shows the current date, time and timezone.

-There are utilities and shell scripts which do what `pdd` does.
-However, `pdd` has been written with only one goal - simplicity.
+`pdd` has been written with only one goal - simplicity.
 Users shouldn't have to memorize anything.

 *Love smart and efficient utilities?
 Explore [my repositories](https://github.com/jarun?tab=repositories).
 Buy me a cup of coffee if they help you.*